davistdaniel/EPRpy/README.md

 ## About

-EPRpy is a python library to streamline handling, inspection and processing of Electron Paramagnetic resonance spectroscopic data.
-The library is born out of a collection of scripts I wrote for routine analysis of EPR data and simple presentation of results.
-EPRpy might be of use to you if you need to read, plot and export EPR data acquired on Bruker EPR spectrometers for quick analysis.
-EPRpy focusses on ease of use, generating quick plots for data inspection and features automated processing workflows for specific EPR experiments.
+EPRpy is a Python library designed to streamline the handling, inspection, and processing of Electron Paramagnetic Resonance (EPR) spectroscopic data.
+The library originated as a collection of scripts I wrote for routine analysis of EPR data acquired on Bruker EPR spectrometers during my academic work.
+EPRpy focusses on ease of use, enabling quick data visualization, data comparisons, and having transperent as well as highly customisable control over data analysis.

 ## Installation

+To install  and use EPRpy, Python must be installed on your operating system.
+Python can be downloaded from the [official website](https://www.python.org/downloads/).
+EPRpy is compatible with Python 3.9 to 3.12 and can be installed with Python's package manager `pip`.

-### From source
+### Installing EPRpy from source

 Clone the [EPRpy repository](https://davistdaniel.github.io/EPRpy/) and then navigate to the folder where setup.py file is present.
 Then, run in a terminal :